jeremyrode/PicoSteamControl/README.md

 ## New Ideal Diode Peak Detector CT Interface

-Interfacing to Current Transformers (CT) is a real pain; either one needs to bias the signal in the middle of the ADC range, and sample fast enough to capture the 60 Hz sine wave, extracting the RMS, or a diode envelope detector can be used.
+Interfacing to Current Transformers (CTs) is a real pain; either one needs to bias the signal in the middle of the ADC range, and sample fast enough to capture the 60 Hz sine wave, extracting the RMS, or a diode envelope detector can be used.
 The simple diode envelope detector simplifies the ADC reading, as the output signal is DC, but the diode turn-on voltage makes the transfer function non-linear when the signal from the CT is below the diode turn-on voltage, making the current measurement inaccurate at low current.

 Here, I’ve tried to make an ideal diode based peak detector (with gain) out of a non-inverting op amp driving though a diode.
 Ideally this should both make the ADC readout much simpler and more accurate, as the output is DC, and the time constant can be set via a capacitor, and make the CT more accurate as the burden resistor can be sized optimally for the CT, with the op-amp gain used to optimally fill the ADC range from the typically lower voltage from a CT in the linear regime.